Our Financial District Apartments

 The Financial District is one of the most historic locations in New York.
 It was one of the first areas to be developed in the city and has a stunning architectural presence.
 Many consider “FiDi” to be a business locale, and it is!
 However, more New Yorkers are calling this neighborhood home.

 One of the two largest business districts in New York City, the Financial District is a neighborhood located on the southern tip of Manhattan Island in New York.
 It is bound by the West Side Highway and the Hudson River on the west, Chambers Street and City Hall Park on the north, Brooklyn Bridge and the East River on the northeast, and South Ferry and the Battery on the south.
 It encompasses the area south of City Hall Park in Lower Manhattan.

 The heart of the Financial District is often considered to be the corner of Wall Street and Broad Street, where you can find the New York Stock Exchange and the Federal Reserve Bank of New York.
-However, the area between City Hall Park and the bottom of the island is emerging as a desirable residential neighborhood with some of the finest Financial District NYC apartments located there.
+However, the area between City Hall Park and the bottom of the island is emerging as a desirable residential neighborhood.

 History of the Financial District